orrsella/scala-e2e-testing/README.md

 # scala-e2e-testing

 This is a sample project that shows how to write truly end-to-end tests in Scala.
-It accompanies a talk I'm giving at [Scalapeno](http://www.scalapeno.org.il/) 2014 titled [*"True End-to-End Testing in Scala"*](http://www.scalapeno.org.il/#!orr-sella/czmu).
+It accompanies a talk I gave at [Scalapeno](http://www.scalapeno.org.il/) 2014 titled [*"True End-to-End Testing in Scala"*](http://orrsella.com/2014/09/24/true-end-to-end-testing-in-scala-scalapeno-2014-talk/).

 ## Project